salatech/Linkedin-skill-assessments-solution/README.md

 # Linkedin-skill-assessments-solution

-This LinkedIn-skill-assessment test wan pulled from @Ebazhanov.
+This LinkedIn-skill-assessment test was pulled from @Ebazhanov.